Why You Should Visit St. Simons Island, GA

 All around the island, you will see large live oak trees which are the official state tree of Georgia.
 The trees are covered in Spanish moss, a flowering plant, and provide much needed shade in the heat of the south.
 On the tour you will learn that it is not actually a moss at all, rather it is a bromeliad which is the same family as a pineapple!

 After spending time in and around St. Simons Island, you will likely agree with Smithsonian Magazine’s choice for St. Simons as one of the best small towns in America.
+It is wasy to access, just a short drive from Jacksonville, Florida’s airport.

 Disclosure: Complimentary accommodations, meals, and activities were provided by the King and Prince Resort in conjunction with Leigh Cort Publicity.
 No other compensation was received for this review.
 This post reflects the honest opinion of my experience without outside influence.